-- The policy does not cover the nature of the accident;
+The policy does not cover the nature of the accident.

-- The insurance policy has lapsed;
+The insurance policy has lapsed.

-- You failed to prove that the insured caused the accident;
+You failed to prove that the insured caused the accident.

-- The policy does not cover the location of the accident;
+The policy does not cover the location of the accident.

-- The accident did not cause your injuries;
+The accident did not cause your injuries.

-- The person who caused the accident is not covered by the insurance policy.
+The person who caused the accident is not covered by the insurance policy.

 The denial of your insurance claim may be in bad faith or in breach of contract.
-A personal injury lawyer will review the policy and the facts in the case to determine if the denial is based on a valid legal reason.
+A personal injury lawyer will review the policy and the facts in the case to determine if the denial is based on a valid, legal reason.
 In many cases, the claims adjuster is trying to “bully” you into dropping your claim.
 Don’t fall for this tactic!

-Tell the claims adjuster you want a written explanation of the basis for the denial, including a copy of the relevant part of the insurance policy related to the denial.
-If the claims adjuster refuses to provide a written explanation of the denial, you need to call a personal injury lawyer immediately.
+Tell the claims adjuster you want a written explanation of the basis for denial, including a copy of the relevant part of the insurance policy related to the denial.
+If the claims adjuster refuses to provide a written explanation of the denial, you need to contact a personal injury lawyer immediately.

-Filing A Personal Injury Lawsuit
+Filing a Personal Injury Lawsuit

 If the insurance company refuses to respond to your claim or your request for an explanation of the denial of your claim, you may need to file a personal injury lawsuit.
 However, you have a limited time to file a lawsuit under Indiana’s statute of limitations.
 If you don’t file the lawsuit before the deadline, you lose the right to receive compensation.
-Contacting a Bloomington personal injury lawyer as soon as possible after an accident is in your best interest.
+Contacting the Ken Nunn Law Office as soon as possible after an accident is in your best interest.

-Call A Bloomington Personal Injury Lawyer Now for A Free Appointment
+Call The Ken Nunn Law Office Now for A Free Appointment